bherd/mc2mabs_v1/README.md

 The monitor is written in Haskell.
 In order to avoid unnecessary computation, it is based on the idea of lazy evaluation, according to which a group state is requested from the simulator if and only if it is strictly required for verification.
 When requesting a group state, the underlying simulation is triggered to advance for a single step.

+For more information, please refer to the MC<sup>2</sup>MABS website at http://sites.google.com/site/herdbenjamin/mc2mabs